What Can Drain A Car Battery? Here Are 6 Common Reasons To Learn

 >> You are interested in a used car from Japan, buy now <<

-If you often drive your car in short distances, there is no surprise that your battery has a tendency to end too soon.
+If you often drive your car in short distances, it could be a reason what drains a car battery.
+There is no surprise that your battery has a tendency to end too soon.
 The main function of the car battery is supplying power to the vehicle’s ignition.
-Driving in too many short distance means means your alternator doesn’t enough time to recharge between starting and stopping your vehicle.
+Driving in too many short distances means your alternator doesn’t have enough time to recharge between starting and stopping your vehicle.
 Gradually, it makes your battery drained and doesn’t last long as it should.

 2. Extreme Hot And Cold Weather

-If weather gets too high (above 100 degrees) or drop too low (below 10 degrees Fahrenheit), this will result a bad impact in your car battery.
+If the weather gets too high (above 100 degrees) or drops too low (below 10 degrees Fahrenheit), this will result in a bad impact on your car battery.
 Leaving your car in these bad temperatures for a long period of time will force a build-up of lead sulfate crystals.
-The sulfate buildup is one of the main reason shortens your battery life and increases more recharged time that your battery needs.
+The sulfate buildup is one of the main reasons shortens your battery life and increases more recharged time that your battery needs.

 3. Faulty Charging System

+What drains a car battery could be a faulty charging system.
 In order to recharge your car battery, the alternator of your vehicle must provide it with energy.
-If some parts of the system go wrong, it is not surprised that your car battery will be dying too soon.
+If some parts of the system go wrong, it is not surprising that your car battery will be dying too soon.

 How To Detect Battery Draining